Tag Archives: Chas Sinclair

 There’s a lot to love here.
 I particularly like the throwaway lines such as Burp not even realising they knew each other, giving the impression of his body being full of sentient organs, each with their own set of friends and neighbours.
 I also burst out laughing with the mention of “dirty stop-outs”, a phrase my young, innocent self wouldn’t know the meaning of for quite a few years.
 A perfect example of how OiNK worked on many levels.

 Very funny stuff indeed but what else would we expect from Jeremy?
-This wouldn’t be the last time we’d see these two either.
+The lovebirds would also pop up again in a future issue.
 Next up is another way in which OiNK parodied the romantic stories found in stereotypical supermarket weeklies of the day.
 In years past on holiday with my other half at the time she’d bring a random selection of said magazines for when we were relaxing by the pool.
 I’d have a glance at them on occasion and always thought they were truly terrible.

 “I thought it was indigestion, but now I realise that I am in love with you.”